Palm Springs Tram Discount Tickets $18.95 + Visitor Tips

 At the top, you can also explore the 14,000-acre Mt.
 San Jacinto State Park and Wilderness Area, which has 54 miles of hiking trails, rustic campgrounds, and granite outcroppings providing clear views of the cities below.

 Riding the Palm Springs Aerial Tramway is quite an experience.
-I couldn’t help but admire the snowy rocky cliffs of the Chino Canyon as we ascend to 8516 feet and how the Palm Springs Tram was able to transport towers into those cliffs to support cables of the tram.
+I couldn’t help but admire the snowy rocky cliffs of the Chino Canyon as we ascended to 8516 feet and how the Palm Springs Tram was able to transport towers into those cliffs to support the cables of the tram.
 It’s quite an engineering feat.

 If you’re looking for fun things to do in Southern California this Holiday, I would suggest visiting the Palm Springs Aerial Tramway.
 The Palm Springs Tram travels over two-and-one-half miles along cliffs of the Chino Canyon, transporting riders to the wilderness of the Mt.
 San Jacinto State Park.